Skip to Main Content

 When do applications open?

 Applications open at the beginning of each fall and spring semester.
-Applications are now closed and will open in Fall 2024.
+Applications for the Fall 2024 semester will open on August 5th.

 What is the benefit of joining the SHI Venture Development Program?